Alexander-Whelan/My_First_Neural_Net/README.md

 # My First Neural Net
-The first neural network I made, created in MATLAB.
+Created in MATLAB.
 It's a multi-layer perceptron that implements the back-propagation algorithm.
 Hand-coded with no libraries or packages.